Online Feedback Optimization for Monotone Systems without Timescale Separation: Introduction

 \emph{Contributions}: In this paper, we consider an optimal steady-state control problem for a monotone plant with box input constraints.
 Under suitable assumptions, we show that \gls{OFO} drives the plant to its optimal equilibrium \emph{for any value of the control gain}, regardless of the relative timescales of the controller and plant.

-Our main convergence criterion relies on a small gain result for monotone systems \cite{Angeli_MCS_2003}.
+Our main convergence criterion (Theorem~\ref{th:main}) relies on a small-gain result for monotone systems \cite{Angeli_MCS_2003}.
 In addition, we derive several more explicit and easier to verify sufficient conditions.
-As in our earlier work \cite{Bianchi_InfOfo}, these conditions can often be enforced by introducing a sufficiently large regularization in the control objective.
+As in our earlier work \cite{Bianchi_InfOfo}, these conditions can often be enforced by introducing a sufficiently large regularization in the control objective (Remark~\ref{rem:regularization}).
 However, differently from \cite{Bianchi_InfOfo}, the bounds we obtain are not only independent of the time constants of plant and controller, but are also unaffected by any other transient property, as they depend solely on the steady-state maps.

 The paper is organized as follows.
-In \Cref{sec:notation}, we review some necessary background on monotone systems.
-In \Cref{sec:problemstatement}, we discuss the main idea of \gls{OFO} and present our setup. \Cref{sec:main} introduces our main convergence criterion.
-In \Cref{sec:special}, we provide several sufficient conditions, which are easier to verify and interpret. \Cref{sec:numerics} illustrates our results via numerical examples.
-Finally, in \Cref{sec:conclusion}, we discuss possible extensions and research directions.
+In Section~\ref{sec:notation}, we review some necessary background on monotone systems.
+In Section~\ref{sec:problemstatement}, we discuss the main idea of \gls{OFO} and present our setup.
+Section~\ref{sec:main} introduces our main convergence criterion.
+In Section~\ref{sec:special}, we provide several sufficient conditions, which are easier to verify and interpret.
+Section~\ref{sec:numerics} illustrates our results via numerical examples.
+Finally, in Section~\ref{sec:conclusion}, we discuss possible extensions and research directions.
+All the proofs are provided in the appendix.